jetify-com/devbox/examples/stacks/drupal/web/themes/README.txt

 MORE INFORMATION
 -----------------

-Refer to the "Appearance" section of the README.txt in the Drupal root directory for further information on customizing the appearance of Drupal with custom themes.
+Refer to the "Appearance" section of the README.md in the Drupal root directory for further information on customizing the appearance of Drupal with custom themes.